simonmichael/hledger_site/src/accounting-pta.md

 As a consequence in hledger and similar PTA tools, it's common for reports to show equity, liability, and revenue (income) balances as negative numbers.
-(Some hledger reports/options can show them as positive for readability.)
+Some hledger reports can show them as positive by default.

 Here is [Ledger's discussion of this](https://www.ledger-cli.org/3.0/doc/ledger3.html#Stating-where-money-goes).